 “Alice!
 Peter!
 Sonya!
 Put the bag into the shelf here, no, there!
 Jesus, can’t the kids help for once?
 Fritz, don’t you dare to eat all the sandwiches!
 You’ve just eaten!”

-— into the big wide world!
+— into the great wide world!

 In the hotel order a room and then go elsewhere.
 Don’t cancel the room, you have no need for that – don’t turn soft at any rate.

-When you’ve arrived at the hotel, inscribe your name with all titles … If you don’t have a title … sorry … I mean: If someone doesn’t have a title, he’s to make one up.
+When you’ve arrived at the hotel, inscribe your name with all titles … If you don’t have a title … sorry … I mean: If someone doesn’t have a title, they’re to make one up.
 Don’t write: “business man”, do write: “director general”.
 Improves mightily.
-Go then to your room slamming the doors; do for heaven’s sake not tip the chambermaid, of whom you ask a few small extra favours, that’d spoil the people; clean your dusty boots with a towel, smash a glass (but don’t tell anyone, the hotelier’s got so many glasses!); and then repair to a promenade through the town.
+Go then to your room slamming the doors; for heaven’s sake don’t tip the chambermaid, of whom you ask a few small extra favours, that’d spoil the people; clean your dusty boots with a towel, smash a glass (but don’t tell anyone, the hotelier’s got so many glasses!); and then repair to a promenade through the town.